-How to: Create a network share catalog for task pane and content apps
+Create a network shared folder catalog for task pane and content add-ins

-A shared folder catalog provides a way to publish the manifests for task pane and content apps for Office to a network file share.
-Users can then acquire apps by specifying this file share as a trusted catalog, using the steps in the following procedure.
+A shared folder catalog provides a way to publish the manifests for task pane and content Office Add-ins to a network file share.
+Users can then get add-ins by specifying this file share as a trusted catalog, using the steps in the following procedure.

-The manifest file is an XML file that enables you to declaratively describe how your app should be activated when an end user installs and uses it with Office documents and applications.
-See Apps for Office XML manifest overview for more information.
+The manifest file is an XML file that enables you to declaratively describe how your add-in should be activated when an end user installs and uses it with Office documents and applications.
+For more information, see Office Add-ins XML manifest.

-The manifest file is the only file that you should deploy to the shared folder catalog—you should deploy the web application itself to a web server, the URL of which you specify in the SourceLocation element of the manifest file.
+The manifest file is the only file that you should deploy to the shared folder catalog.
+Deploy the web application itself to a web server and specify the URL in the SourceLocation element of the manifest file.

-To help make apps that access external data and services more secure, your app should use a secure protocol such as Hypertext Transfer Protocol Secure (HTTPS) to connect to external data and services.
+To help make add-ins that access external data and services more secure, your add-in should use a secure protocol such as Hypertext Transfer Protocol Secure (HTTPS) to connect to external data and services.

 Create a folder on a network share, for example \\MyShare\MyManifests.

-Put the manifest files for the task pane and content apps that you want to publish in this file share.
+Put the manifest files for the task pane and content add-ins that you want to publish in this file share.

 Open a new document in Excel, Word, or PowerPoint.